How Much Do Annulments Cost In The Philippines?

 How much do annulments cost in the Philippines?

-- Appearance fees: P5,000 – P10,000 each (P70,000 total).
 An appearance is when the lawyer actually goes to court for a scheduled hearing.
-“In my experience, at least 7 appearances are needed for an annulment.
-That’s already a conservative estimate,” Atty.
-Purugganan says.
+On average, at least 7 appearances are needed for an annulment.

-There are other costs not listed here, such as publication, transcript of records, and other miscellaneous fees.
+The fees mentioned above are the major expenses you’ll be paying for the annulment process, other costs not listed here, such as publication, transcript of records, and other miscellaneous fees are small chunks of expenses that you easily offset from the estimates above.

-At the very least, prepare “a budget of P165,000 to P200,000, all inclusive of the cost for the psychological report,” says Alexander Llanes Acain Jr., managing partner at Guzman Tanedo & Acain Law.
-This amount can skyrocket even more if the process drags on or you do not satisfy the requirements, leading to more pleadings and appearances and fees.
+At the very least, prepare a budget of ₱245,000 to ₱780,000, especially if you are still shopping around for a lawyer to work with.
+However, this amount can skyrocket even more if the process drags on or you do not satisfy the requirements, leading to more pleadings and appearances, and fees.

 How long is the annulment process?